Hedge Fund Jobs & Career Path

 Listed below are the skills or characteristics that are required for hedge fund jobs

 - Strong domain knowledge

 - Deep investing and finance knowledge

 - Strong quantitative and legal skills

-Apart from these you need to have a strong feel of the financial markets and sense the changes and act accordingly.
+Apart from these, you need to have a strong feeling of the financial markets and sense the changes and act accordingly.
 The most important quality expected is credibility as you would be handling huge sum of money coming from public.

 Hedge fund career track